texora/GeekU/src/shared/util/Log.md

 setting.

-### Config Formating
+### Format Configuration

 Formatting options are configured by specifying a series of functions within the format node of the config parameter.
-These settings may be sparsely populated, as it merely applies the supplied settings to the master filter.
+These settings may be sparsely populated, as it merely applies the supplied settings.

 The various fmt functions (and their parameters) are enumerated in the [Configuration](#configuration) section.